Investigating non-Keplerian motion in flare events with astrometric data: Analysis of the fitted results

 \subsection{Hotspots in planar geodesic orbits}

 In order to examine the possibility that the non-Keplerian indication could deviate from the non-circular motion, we further fit the flare motions using non-circular geodesic orbits confined to the accretion disks.
-Fig.~\ref{non-circular orbits} presents the posterior distributions for this model.
-There is no strong anti-correlation between the black hole mass and the orbital radius.
+Fig.~\ref{non-circular orbits} presents the posteriors for this model.
+There is no strong negative correlation between the black hole mass and the orbital radius.
 With the $\chi_\text{eff}^2=0.14$, the fit remains as good as that of the circular orbit case.
-In Tab.~\ref{T3}, we present the posterior median values of the parameters and the corresponding uncertainty for the planar geodesic orbits.
+In Tab.~\ref{T3}, we present the posterior median values and uncertainties for the planar geodesic orbits.

 Because planar geodesic orbits are a generalization of circular Keplerian orbits, we can introduce a circularity parameter to quantify the derviation of non-circular orbits, namely,